 Twisted Throttle LLC began in June 2002 with a "group buy" of SW-MOTECH centerstands, crashbars and luggage systems for a handful of early Suzuki DL1000 V-Strom fanatics, of whom I happened to be the one nutty enough to call a German manufacturer on the telephone and demand that they send me a shipment immediately.

 After the first group buy, I started receiving steady inquiries about importing additional European products, and I started thinking it might not be so crazy to be a motorcycle accessory importer.
 Soon after, I picked a name, got a business license, and converted my apartment's garage to my first "warehouse".

 My first big purchase was having a professional website designed for me.
-For doing an excellent job creating the templates for my first website on a penny-pinching $500 budget, I have endless thanks for Jon Hempstead (a.k.a.
-"DJ Hemp") at Alienated Media and Pat Tully at Avatar New York.
-Thanks as well to Joe and Tony, who provided the display cases for my first motorcycle tradeshow as hand-me-downs from their athletic club in Stamford, Connecticut.
+My elementary school friends Jon Hempstead (a.k.a.
+"DJ Hemp") at Alienated Media and Pat Tully at Avatar New York did an excellent job creating the templates for my first website on a penny-pinching $500 budget.
+My friends Joe and Tony provided the display cases for my first motorcycle tradeshow as hand-me-downs from their athletic club in Stamford, Connecticut.

 In early 2003, I hired our first two part-time employees.
 Cathy packed and shipped all the outgoing orders in my garage, and Joan did all the bookkeeping in the spare bedroom.
 We also drove to Indianapolis to exhibit our products at the first of what would end up being many tradeshows.